janeyrinn/karmayoga/README.md

 3. Select 'Create New App' from the buttons drop down menu
 4. Add your app name (it must be unique, lowercase with a dash used instead of spaces)
 5. Select the region closest to you and click create app
-6. You will then need to connect your GitHub Repository, in the deploy tab, under method, select "Connect to GitHub".
-7. Connect your GitHub account, ensure the correct profile name is displayed
-8. Then add your repository name, search and select the correct repository
-9. Click the resources tab.
-10. Under Add-ons seach for Heroku Postgres and then click on it when it appears.
-11. Select Plan name Hobby Dev - Free and then click Submit Order Form.
+6. Install 'dj_database_url' and 'psycopg2' via the CLI using the pip3 install prefixed to the module names
+>* pip3 install dj_database_url
+>* pip3 install psycopg2
+7. Login to Heroku via the CLI
+>* 'heoku login -i'
+8. Run migration on the Heroku Postgres -
+>* 'heroku run python manage.py migrate'
+9. Create a new super user for this deployed version
+10. Install 'gunicorn' and then freeze to your requirments.txt
+11. Create the 'Procfile' note the capital 'P' and add :

+>* web: gunicorn `your-app-name`.wsgi:application

+12. Disable Heroku from collecting static files -
+>* 'heroku config:set DISABLE_COLLECTSTATIC=1 --app `your-app-name`
+13. Add the host name to your settings.py file, under ALLOWED_HOSTS
+>* ALLOWED_HOSTS = ['`you-app-name`.herokuapp.com', 'localhost']
-12. To set the environment variables open the settings tab and select 'Reveal Config Vars'
+14. To set the environment variables open the settings tab and select 'Reveal Config Vars'
-13. Add the following variable keys and the values you have chosen :
+15. Add the following variable keys and the values you have chosen :
     - AWS_ACCESS_KEY_ID
     - AWS_SECRET_ACCESS_KEY
     - DATABASE_URL